-Divide the data This will divide the dataset by a constant, another dataset or a netCDF file. :param x: An int, float, single file dataset or netCDF file to divide the dataset by.
+Divide the data This will divide the dataset by a constant, another dataset or a netCDF file.

+- x(int, float, DataSet or netCDF file) An int, float, single file dataset or netCDF file to divide the dataset by.
 If a dataset or netCDF file is supplied, this must have only one variable, unless var is provided.
-The grids must be the same.

-Parameters var (str) - A variable in the x to use for the operation ds.divide(10)
+The grids must be the same. - var (str) A variable in the x to use for the operation ds.divide(10)